Instructions for single abstracts

 - Health assessments: impact, technology

-- Health at work, Social security and social welfare
+- Work and health, Social security and social welfare

 - Health care services and systems